qgrid/qgrid.github.io/source/guide/plugin.md

 * `GridPlugin` service is used to access q-grid model.
 Note that in 99% `GridPlugin` should be added to the component `providers`.
 This ensures that all model resources, like event handlers, will be disposed automatically when the component is destroyed.

-* Also `GridPlugin` service provides access to the q-grid DOM abstraction through the `table` property, which could be used for more complicated cases than pager plugin.
+* Also `GridPlugin` service provides access to the q-grid DOM abstraction through the `table` property, which could be used in the complicated cases.

 ## Pager component

-GridPlugin serves as endpoint to access q-grid model.
+GridPlugin serves as endpoint to access the q-grid model.
 Commands are convenient abstractions to handle keyboard and mouse events.
 It's not required to use commands but this is a way how q-grid interaction model is built internally.

 ```typescript
 import { Component, OnInit } from '@angular/core';